 We used STRUCTURE version 2.3.4 (Pritchard et al. 2000) to examine how genetic diversity was partitioned across our sampling locations.
 STRUCTURE, a Bayesian clustering algorithm, inferred the most likely number of populations of coyote and gray fox in the study areas.
 Since our sampling was conducted on a relatively fine scale for wide-ranging species, we expected population structuring to be weak, even if the focal highways were significant barriers to gene flow.
 Therefore, we used the Hubisz et al. (2009) LOCPRIOR model that improves STRUCTURE’s ability to detect weak population structure by using geographic sampling location as a prior.
 We used the population admixture model with correlated allele frequencies.
 Each run consisted of 100,000 Markov chain Monte Carlo iterations following a burn-in period of 1,000,000 iterations.
 We tested the likelihood of K=1 through K=5 for the East Bay and K=1 through K=6 for the Sierra Nevada foothills datasets, where K is the true number of populations.
 Ten replicates were conducted for each K. We determined K by examining plots of the mean likelihood value ln Pr(X|K) and calculating ∆K (Evanno et al. 2005) in STRUCTURE HARVESTER (Earl and vonHoldt 2011).
 The program CLUMPAK (Kopelman et al. 2015) was used to compile individual assignments across replicates and we used custom R code implemented in the ggplot2 package to create bar plots to visualize results (Wickham 2016).

 We examined population genetic structure by estimating pairwise FST values (a measure of genetic differentiation) among sampling locations in an AMOVA framework in GenAlEx.
-Significance of pairwise FST values was determined through 9999 permutations.
+Significance of pairwise FST values was determined through 9,999 permutations.
 We calculated Nei’s genetic distance (Nei 1978, Distance et al. 2016) among sampling locations in GenAlEx.
 Nei’s genetic distance matrix was paired with a geographic distance matrix to test for isolation by distance (IBD), which occurs when genetic distance between sampling locations increases with geographic distance.
 Geographical distance was calculated as the Euclidean distance between locations where pairs of individuals were sampled, recorded as GPS points (decimal latitude and longitude).
 For individuals that were detected twice, we used two averaged locations to represent their detection center.
 The relationship between genetic and geographic distance in our study areas was assessed with Mantel tests in the R package VEGAN (Dixon 2003).

 To determine whether the study highways or traffic rates have a significant effect on genetic distance between sampling locations, we measured the resistance distance between sampling locations using CIRCUITSCAPE v4.0.5 (McRae 2006).
 For highways alone as a barrier, all highway cells were coded as high resistance with all other landscape cells treated as low resistance.
 To create a resistance surface based on traffic rates, sections of highway were binned into ten different traffic intensities based on Caltrans Annual Average Daily Traffic (AADT) counts from below 10,000 to over 202,000 (Caltrans gis source).
 Highway cells within each section were then coded based on which traffic rate bin they fell within.
 Connectivity between two points are assessed along all possible pathways based on an eight-neighbor connection method to generate an average resistance between points.
 Support for each resistance surface was then evaluated by fitting linear mixed-effects models using the maximum-likelihood population effects (MLPE) parameterization in the R package ResistanceGA to account for the nonindependence of values within pairwise distance matrices (Clarke et al. 2002, Van Strien et al. 2012, Peterman et al. 2014, Peterman 2018).